lizhangqu/FrescoLoader/README.md

 See sample [here on Github](https://github.com/lizhangqu/FrescoLoader/tree/master/app).

-To run the sample application, simply clone this repository and use android studio to compile, install it on a connected device.
+To run the sample application, simply clone this repository and use android studio to compile it, then install it on a connected device.

 ## Usage